darkGrimoire/darkGrimoire/README.md

 # 💬 Introduction
 Hello!
 My name is [Faris Rizki Ekananda](https://www.linkedin.com/in/faris-rizki-ekananda-a3583a198/) from Bandung.
-I'm currently studying Informatics Engineering at Bandung Institute of Technology (ITB).
+I'm a fresh graduate majoring in Informatics Engineering at Bandung Institute of Technology (ITB).
 I love learning new things, and I'm interested in website development, software engineering, and game development.
 Feel free to contact me!

 # 📌 Projects
 Project | Description | Language or tech stack used